Council & Housing Association Tenants:

 0

-If you are a Council or Housing Association tenant, with any of the ongoing disrepair issues listed above, and have reported the disrepair to your landlord, then you are likely to be eligible to claim for disrepair.
+If you are a Council or Housing Association tenant and are experiencing any of the disrepair issues mentioned above, and have already reported the issues to your landlord, you may be eligible to make a housing disrepair claim.

-No. All the housing disrepair claims we take on are on a no win, no fee basis.
-This means you do not need to pay a penny upfront.
+No, all of the housing disrepair claims we handle are on a no win, no fee basis.
+This means you won’t have to pay anything upfront.

-The claim process can take anywhere from a couple of weeks to 12 months depending on your landlord.
-We will however press your landlord to make sure they commence repairs without delay following our initial contact.
-You can rest assured there will be no delays on our part, we will do everything we can to get your landlord to take action.
+The claim process can take anywhere from a few weeks to up to 12 months, depending on your landlord.
+However, we will immediately push your landlord to start repairs as soon as we make initial contact.
+You can be confident that there will be no delays on our side, we’ll do everything we can to ensure your landlord takes action.

-Yes!
-You should still pay your rent in full.
-If you stop paying your rent, your landlord has the ability to make a counterclaim against you, as you would be in breach of your tenancy agreement.
+Yes, you should continue to pay your rent in full.
+If you stop paying, your landlord could make a counterclaim against you for breaching your tenancy agreement.

-No, there are laws in place protecting Council and Housing Association tenants from being evicted for starting a housing disrepair compensation claim against their landlord.
+No, there are laws that protect tenants from eviction for filing a housing disrepair claim against their landlord.

-Around 95% of our claims are settled out of court through negotiation.
-However, if needed, our experienced solicitors are not afraid to take your case to court.
+Approximately 95% of our claims are resolved out of court through negotiation.
+However, if necessary, our experienced solicitors are fully prepared to take your case to court.